openmdx/openmdx-documentation/Sdk/BuildFromSource.md

 This generates the Eclipse project files for the sub-projects _client_, _core_, _portal_, _security_, _tomcat_.
 Import the projects into a new or existing Eclipse workspace.

 ## Congratulations ##
 Congratulations!
-You have successfully built _openMDX SDK_ from the sources.
+You have successfully built _openMDX_ from the sources.